AumkarGorde/ECommerce/README.md

 To Do
 - Caching using Redis
 - Pub/Sub using Redis
-- Authentication move to famework layer
+- Authentication move to foundation layer
 - Caching using singleton and redis
 - Use MongoDB as Database
 - Enable Cors